 All of these narrations prove the following points:

 The prohibition of taking graves as mosques (or places of worship).
 This is regardless of whether the grave was introduced into the Mosque after building it, or whether the Mosque is built amongst or over the graves.
 All of this is disallowed.

 It is not permitted to pray in a Masjid that is surrounded by graves, and this prohibition becomes even more severe if the graves are in the direction of the Qiblah [such that a person is facing them in prayer].
 So if a Mosque is built upon a grave, or over some graves in veneration of them, it becomes obligatory [for the ruling authorities] to demolish it and disallow prayer in them.

 It is well-known that there are people who sacrifice animals next to graves and they claim that these sacrifices are for Allah.
 This action is not correct.
 If the intent was for Allah then he would have sacrificed it elsewhere (in his home, etc) and he would not have brought the animal to the graveside to sacrifice.
-So at the very least this act of worship is being shared between Allah and His creation; and regarding this there is a hadeeth wherein Allah (E) said: “I am free from need of partners being associated with Me; so whoever does an action seeking in that to associate others along with Me in that act, then I abandon him and his polytheism.”
+So at the very least, this act of worship is being shared between Allah and His creation; and regarding this, there is a hadeeth wherein Allah (the Most High) said: “I am free from need of partners being associated with Me; so whoever does an action seeking in that to associate others along with Me in that act, then I abandon him and his polytheism.”
 [Muslim 2985]

-The final hadeeth of the chapter proves that those who take graves as places of worship are from the worst of the people in the sight of Allah (D).
+The final hadeeth of the chapter proves that those who take graves as places of worship are from the worst of the people in the sight of Allah (the Most High).

 (Slightly abridged for further clarity)

-Watch: Worship taking place at a grave of a “peer” in Birmingham, UK in 2016.
+Watch: Worship taking place at a grave of a “peer” in Birmingham, the UK in 2016.

 Abu Khadeejah ‛Abdul-Wāhid Alam.